Non-archimedean tame topology and stably dominated types: Review of

 We shall denote in the same way a finite cartesian product of sorts and the corresponding definable set.
 For instance, we shall denote by $\Gamma$ the definable set which to any model $K$ of $\ACVF$ assigns $\G (K)$ and by $\kk$ the definable set which to $K$ assigns its residue field.
 We shall also sometimes write $K$ for the sort $\VF$.

+For a field $F$, we denote by $F^{\alg}$ an algebraic closure of $F$. \nomenclature{$F^{\alg}$}{algebraic closure of $F$} \tcr{By an algebraic variety over a field $F$ (or variety for short), we shall always mean a reduced and separated scheme of finite type over $F$.}

-The following follows from the different versions of quantifier elimination (cf. \cite{hhmcrelle} Proposition 2.1.3): \<{prop} \begin{enumerate} \item[(1)] The definable set $\Gamma$ is o-minimal in the sense that every definable subset of $\Gamma$ is a finite union of intervals. \item[(2)] Any $K$-definable subset of $k$ is finite or cofinite (uniformly in the parameters), i.e. $k$ is strongly minimal. \item[(3)] The definable set $\Gamma$ is stably embedded. \item[(4)] If $A \subseteq K$, then $\acl (A) \cap K$ is equal to the field algebraic closure of $A$ in $K$. \item[(5)] If $S \subseteq k$ and $\alpha \in k$ belongs to $\acl (S)$ in the $K^{\mathrm{eq}}$ sense, then $\alpha$ belongs to the field algebraic closure of $S$. \item[(6)] The definable set $k$ is stably embedded. \end{enumerate} \>{prop}
+The following follows from the different versions of quantifier elimination (cf. \cite{hhmcrelle} Proposition 2.1.3): \begin{prop} \leavevmode \begin{enumerate} \item The definable set $\Gamma$ is o-minimal in the sense that every definable subset of $\Gamma$ is a finite union of intervals. \item Any $K$-definable subset of $k$ is finite or cofinite \textup{(}uniformly in the parameters\textup{)}, i.e. $k$ is strongly minimal. \item The definable set $\Gamma$ is stably embedded. \item If $A \nsubseteq K$, then $\acl (A) \cap K$ is equal to the field algebraic closure of $A$ in $K$. \item If $S \nsubseteq k$ and $\alpha \in k$ belongs to $\acl (S)$ in the $K^{\mathrm{eq}}$ sense, then $\alpha$ belongs to the field algebraic closure of $S$. \item The definable set $k$ is stably embedded. \end{enumerate} In fact, $\G$ is endowed with the structure of a pure divisible ordered abelian group and $k$ with the structure of a pure algebraically closed field. \end{prop}

-\<{lem}[\cite{hhmcrelle} Lemma 2.17] Let $C$ be an algebraically closed valued field, and let $s \in S_n(C)$, with $\Lambda=\Lambda_s \subseteq K^n$ the corresponding lattice.
-Then $\Lambda$ is $C$-definably isomorphic to $R^n$, and the torsor $\mathrm{red}Ê(s)$ is $C$-definably isomorphic to $k^n$. \>{lem}
+\begin{lem}[\cite{hhmcrelle} Lemma 2.1.7] Let $C$ be an algebraically closed valued field, and let $s \in S_n(C)$, with $\Lambda=\Lambda_s \nsubseteq K^n$ the corresponding lattice.
+Then $\Lambda$ is $C$-definably isomorphic to $R^n$, and the torsor $\redu(s)$ is $C$-definably isomorphic to $k^n$. \end{lem}